Hkgstax/VALUGATOR/Technical/GATOR_PERSONAS.md

   - Provides necessary but sometimes momentum-breaking perspective
   - Ensures long-term risks aren't overlooked in enthusiasm
 - **Catchphrase**: *"Legal consideration: Have you addressed the implications of..."*

+## Legal Gator Panel

+### ⚖️ Purpose

+The Legal Gator Panel exists to help users **critically assess legal risks, obligations, and IP considerations** in the early ideation and planning stages of their project.
+These characters simulate seasoned legal perspectives from different domains — intellectual property, contracts, ethics, corporate formation, and international law.

+They are **truth-driven**, not theatrical.
+Their role is to raise awareness of **hidden legal exposure, licensing flaws, and structural risks** users may overlook.
+They do not provide actual legal advice and must not be treated as legal counsel.

+➡️ See [Legal Gator Panel](./LEGAL_GATOR_PANEL.md) for characters focused on IP, contracts, compliance, and legal risk framing.

 ## Character Interaction Patterns